More than 60 years’ space industry experience

 Shire of Ashburton

-Astrotourism WA is on a mission to keep Western Australia’s night sky dark, working with 15 regional Local Governments to promote and protect WA’s dark night sky.
-Together they’re creating a stargazing trail through Western Australia to grow the local tourism industry and, at the same time, protect the night sky environment.
+Astrotourism WA is on a mission to keep Western Australia’s night sky dark, working with 15 regional Local Governments to promote and protect WA’s dark night sky and the quality of stargazing across the regions.
+Together, they’re creating a stargazing trail through Western Australia to grow the local tourism industry and, at the same time, protect the night sky environment.

 Australia’s Coral Coast

 Australia’s Coral Coast is the regional tourism organisation responsible for marketing the Coral Coast including Ningaloo, where the Total Solar Eclipse will occur.
-Our comprehensive website can assist visitors in planning their journey to the region for the eclipse.
+Visit the website now to help plan your journey to the region and make the most of your eclipse adventure!

-We represent Baiyungu Yinnigurdira people of Nyinggulu to meet visitors and locals when WilarraJirndal Bunimarri – moon and sun meet – to share our country and culture.
+The Baiyungu Aboriginal Corporation represents Baiyungu Yinnigurdira people of Nyinggulu who will meet visitors and locals when WilarraJirndal Bunimarri – moon and sun meet – to share our country and culture.

 Cape Conservation Group Exmouth Incorporated

-Exmouth’s only non-profit community volunteer conservation group and guardians of Ningaloo Reef and Exmouth Gulf.
-In planning for this celestial event we have been strong advocates for high levels of care and stewardship for this exceptional World Heritage Area.
+The Cape Conservation Group is Exmouth’s only non-profit community volunteer conservation group and ‘guardians’ of Ningaloo Reef and Exmouth Gulf.
+In planning for this celestial event, the Group have been strong advocates for high levels of care and stewardship for this exceptional World Heritage-listed area.

 Coral Bay Progress Association

-The Coral Bay Progress Association is a not for profit community organisation with objectives to promote and be involved in the decision making and construction of facilities in Coral Bay, for the benefit of the local community whilst promoting proper conservation and management.
+The Coral Bay Progress Association is a not-for-profit community organisation which aims to promote and be involved in the decision making and construction of facilities in Coral Bay, for the benefit of the local community whilst promoting proper conservation and management.

 Exmouth Chamber of Commerce

-The Exmouth Chamber of Commerce advocates on behalf of our members for change.
-For over 23 years the Exmouth Chamber is the voice for businesses and champions the need for a sound policy to ensure our local community’s interests and kept top of mind through local, state and federal government.
+The Exmouth Chamber of Commerce advocates for change on behalf of its members and it has been the voice for businesses for more than 23 years The Chamber champions the need for a sound policy to ensure its local community’s interests are kept top of mind through local, state and federal government.

 Gravity Discovery Centre

-Gravity Discovery Centre & Observatory is providing support to the Ningaloo Eclipse project through expert technical and astronomical information, vital safety information videos on how to safely observe the Solar Eclipse and will be conducting a live broadcast of the Total Solar Eclipse event from Exmouth.
+The Gravity Discovery Centre & Observatory is providing support to the Ningaloo Eclipse project through expert technical and astronomical information, vital safety information videos on how to safely observe the Solar Eclipse, and by conducting a live broadcast of the Total Solar Eclipse event from Exmouth.

 Ningaloo Coast World Heritage Advisory Committee